Scary and beautiful.

 When you’re writing, your state of mind makes you a stabilizing force for the people around you.

 ps.
 If you’re looking for something to keep you writing right now, please check out the Story Course.
-I’m working on a major update for the program, including new videos and audio recordings, readings, commentary, and beautiful somatic writing practices, which I hope will be ready for you in early 2021.
-The price will be going up with the new version, but current Story Coursers will get the update for a low upgrade fee.
-Consider investing in the in-depth and classic Story Course now at the existing lower price.
+In 2021 we did a major update for the program, including new videos and audio recordings, readings, commentary, and beautiful somatic writing practices.

 Photo credit (top): Toni Reed